piano35-edb/barman-docs-rewrite/docs/scripts/backup-scripts.md

-Backup scripts can be configured with the following global configuration options (which can be overridden on a per server basis):
+Backup scripts can be configured with the following global configuration options.
+You can override them on a per-server basis.

+## Scripts

 |**Script**|**Description**|
 |----------|---------------|